elektrofon/patchOS/README.md

 ### If you are behind a NAT or a firewall

 patchOS uses `UDP` port `4464` to stream audio.
-If you are behind a NAT router or a firewall you need to forward `UDP` port `4464` to the IP of `http://patchos.local`.
+If you're behind a NAT router or a firewall you need to forward `UDP` port `4464` to the IP of `http://patchos.local`.
 This is done by logging into your internet modem/router and finding the NAT or firewall settings.

 ## Notes